-(a) Every charitable organization, except as otherwise provided in § 5-53.1-3, which acts, operates, transacts business in this state or which intends to solicit contributions from persons in this state by any means whatsoever, shall, prior to any solicitation, file with the director upon forms prescribed by the department, the following information:
+(a) Every charitable organization, except as otherwise provided in § 5-53.1-3, that acts, operates, transacts business in this state, or intends to solicit contributions from persons in this state by any means whatsoever, shall, prior to any solicitation, file with the director upon forms prescribed by the department, the following information:

 (1) The name of the charitable organization and the name or names under which it intends to solicit contributions;

 (2) The names and addresses where each can regularly be found of the officers, directors, trustees, partners, and senior-level executive employees and, for a limited-liability company or limited-liability partnership, also the members, partners, and managers, for the charitable organization, as the case may be, as well as the person or persons responsible for the day-to-day operations of the charitable organization;